-A: Choose "Disconnect" from the main window, and try again.
+A: Please check your internet connection was active, and copy/paste your email address and invoice number.
 If that still does not work, please contact me on the "Contact" page for help with details of your system and any error messages.

 Q: I purchased GCalToolkit but I would like a refund.